“Nobody Died At Sandy Hook”

 “In 2004, the Newtown Board of Education was told “there were serious problems with the Sandy Hook elementary school roof.” pg.
 30

 Which is probably why a new roof was installed three years later, in 2007.
-From a July 13th, 2012 article in the Newtown Bee:
+As reported in a July 13th, 2012 article in the Newtown Bee:

 Work on the Sandy Hook School roof began in earnest last week as materials for the $180,000 project were set in position.
 The project to replace the school’s entire roof won the school board’s nod over a $70,000 offer by Barrett Roofing and Supply Inc to repair leaks in the roof.
 The town has filed a lawsuit against Barrett for $15,000 in damages after the flat-style roof on the elementary school began leaking.
 The roof was installed five years ago.